 Golden Gate Park in San Francisco has art museums, aquarium, planetarium, arboretum, tea garden, play grounds, boat rentals, and even buffaloes!
 Main roads closed to auto traffic on Sundays to accomodate bicycling and skating.

 Tilden Park in Berkeley has picnic areas, pony rides, carousel, steam train, botanical garden, and swimming.

 Chabot Space & Science Center in Oakland has a great facility and lots of fun activities for exploring space and climatology.
 Fujitsu Planetarium in Cupertino offers family-oriented shows on most Saturdays.

 The Exploratorium in San Francisco has hundreds of hands-on "experiments" your children can perform.
 The Tech Museum in San Jose has several themed areas where your children can explore life sciences, energy, communications and more.

 The Roaring Camp and Big Trees Narrow Gauge Railroad in Felton (near Santa Cruz) is fun any day, but especially during one of their many special events.
-Worth the drive for Thomas the Tank Engine days, Moonlight rides, Harvest Festival, Halloween Ghost trains, and Pioneer Christmas.
+Worth the drive for Thomas the Tank Engine days, a Harvest Festival, Halloween Ghost trains, and a Pioneer Christmas.

 For a really special train adventure, ride the Amtrak Capitol Corridor train to Sacramento to visit the California State Railroad Museum.
 Stay in the nearby Delta King paddleboat hotel and explore Old Town Sacramento.